What is blended learning?

 Blended Learning MOOC

-The course is on Khan Academy and is free and open to anyone, anywhere.
-It is currently available in English, Portuguese, and Japanese — and will soon be translated into Polish as well as other languages.
+The course is on Coursera and Khan Academy and is free and open to anyone, anywhere.
+It is also available in Portuguese and Japanese — and will soon be translated into Polish, as well as other languages.

 Is K–12 blended learning disruptive?
 An introduction of the theory of hybrids